High School Equivalency and Adult High School Graduation

-ADULT HIGH SCHOOL (AHS)
+ADULT HIGH SCHOOL DIPLOMA (AHS)

 AHS classes, offered on campus only, are quality, competency-based courses which prepare adults for higher education or for the workforce.
 WCC’s AHS program offers more than 30 interesting and challenging classes including such courses as English, Biology, Chemstry.
 Life and Job Skills and Achieving Postsecondary Pathways to name a few!